ichabodcole/ichabodcole.github.com/app/_posts/2014-01-16-quotes-i-made.md

 ---

->Have humility to leap onto the shoulders of giants, and the acumen to jump off before hitting a tree branch.
+>Have the humility to leap onto the shoulders of giants, and the acumen to jump off before hitting a tree branch.

 >Don't tell me what you want, tell me why you want it.